gevtushenko/cccl/docs/cub/developer_overview.rst

     #.
 Pass the temporary storage to the algorithm
     #.
 Invoke it via the appropriate member function

-An example of :cpp:struct:`BlockReduce` demonstrates these patterns in practice:
+An example of :cpp:struct:`cub::BlockReduce` demonstrates these patterns in practice:

 .. code-block:: c++